Kingston Pike: Later development

-Kingston Pike Historic District
+Historic district

 The Kingston Pike Historic District consists of two dozen houses and apartment buildings added to the National Register of Historic Places in 1996.
 The houses, concentrated primarily on the road's 2000 and 3000 blocks, were constructed circa 1834–1930, and are thus representative of the period before strip malls and other retail outlets came to dominate the road.
 Architectural styles in the district include Federal, Georgian Revival, Bungalow, Tudor Revival, Queen Anne, Neoclassical Revival, and Spanish Colonial Revival.

-Several buildings located along Kingston Pike are listed individually on the National Register, but are not part of the historic district.
+Several buildings located along Kingston Pike are listed individually on the National Register but are not part of the historic district.
 These include the Ossoli Circle Clubhouse (2511), the Tyson Junior High building (2607), the Benjamin Morton House (4084), Knollwood (6411), and the Avery Russell House (11409).
-The Baker Peters House (9000) was built before the Civil War, but is ineligible for listing due to numerous modifications.
+The Baker Peters House (9000) was built before the Civil War but is ineligible for listing due to numerous modifications.
 Several other listings are located just off Kingston Pike, ranging from the 1806-era Statesview in Ebenezer to the 1954 Hotpoint Living-Conditioned Home in West Hills.